-Inflatable boats are probably the most stable boats on the water.
+Inflatable boatsare probably the most stable boats on the water.
 They are used for offshore rescue, whitewater rafting and are the boat of choice for most military agencies.
 Inflatable boats can maneuver through just inches of water or handle the roughest of water conditions.
 Inflatable boats work well with electric motors or even the smallest of gas outboards.
-A 9.9 HP outboard will easily get a twelve foot inflatable up on plane.
+A 9.8 HP outboard will easily get a twelve foot inflatable up on plane.

-Inflatable boats are very durable but in the event of a puncture or tear, they are easily repaired and can be done by virtually anyone.
-Inflatable boats are very compact once rolled up and require very little space for storage.
+Inflatable boatsare very durable but in the event of a puncture or tear, they are easily repaired and can be done by virtually anyone with the widely available inflatable 2-part adhesive and patch materials.
+Inflatable boats are very compact once rolled up.
+They require very little space for storage.
 No need for a boat trailer or paying for storage.
 Inflatable boats are quite lightweight and inexpensive compared to aluminum and fiberglass boats.

-Accurate Hull Quality Control (AHQC): Seamax has created the Accurate Hull Quality Control (AHQC) as part of our manufacturing standard.
-This AHQC standard is included as part of our new standard boat design which includes a new cutting pattern for both the pontoon and boat bottom, a new floorboard standard, new equipment and properly trained staff.
-Because of all these changes and updates, our inflatable boat can offer a tight and superior finished bottom as compared to other manufacturers.
+AHQC - Accurate Hull Quality Control: Seamax has created AHQC as our new standard for boat design.
+It includes a new cutting pattern for pontoons and bottom, a new floorboard standard, new equipment and properly trained staff.
+With AHQC, our boat can offer a tight and superior finished bottom comparing to other manufacturers.